Half Fresh, Half Salt

 Housing Recommendations for Brackish Fish

 Almost any sized aquarium can be used for a brackish habitat, although larger aquariums hold more fish and are easier to maintain.
 A minimum size of 20 gallons is recommended.
 Use crushed coral gravel or coral sand for the substrate to help maintain the correct pH and alkalinity.
-Decorations can include virtually any non-living freshwater or marine oriented items.
+Decorations can include virtually any non-living freshwater or marine-oriented items.
 Driftwood should be used sparingly if at all, as certain types can lower pH and alkalinity.
-Since most freshwater plants do not tolerate such high salt concentrations, artificial plants are the best (only) choice.
+Since most freshwater plants do not tolerate such high salt concentrations, artificial plants are the best choice.
 Provide adequate cover for shy fish, along with ample swimming space for active fish.

 Brackish Fish Behavior/Compatibility